-Matinee is UE4’s powerful scene animation tool.
-It allows you to easily create in-game cinematics and dynamic gameplay using keyframes similar to Timeline.
-We’re going to use it to move the wild target all over the shooting gallery.
+Sequencer is UE4's animation tool used in both levels, as well as for Widget Blueprints (UI elements).
+Sequencer allows you to easily create in-game cinematics and dynamic gameplay using keyframes similar to the ones in Timeline.
+With Sequencer, we're going to use it to move the wild target all over the shooting gallery.

 Click Cinematics on the Level Editor’s Toolbar

-The Wild Target is now a part of the Animation Group!
-We can test that we did it right by selecting the Target track.
-When we do, the target in the world should become selected.
+A new Track should appear for BP_Target_Wild in the Sequencer window.
+We can test that we did the steps correctly by selecting the BP_Target_Wild track, and when we do, the target in the world should also become selected.

 Now if you drag your scrubber between the two keyframes, you should see the Wild Target move between the two points.

 Excellent!
 Add as many keyframes as you want.
-Feel free to make the matinee longer too.
-Do this by moving the small red scrubber at the end of the Matinee timeline.
-When you’re done with your Matinee animation, move on to learn how to trigger it.
+Feel free to make the sequence longer too.
+Do this by moving the small red scrubber at the end of the Sequence timeline.
+When you’re done with your sequence animation, move on to learn how to trigger it.

-First, to test our Matinee, let’s play it when the game starts.
+First, to test our Sequence, let’s play it when the game starts.

-Click on the new Matinee Actor in the World Outliner.
+Click on the new Level Sequence Actor in the World Outliner.

 Notice all the other options here for future use.

 Test it out!
-Your target should fly all over the world when you press Play.
+Your target should be animated according to your sequence when you press Play.

-Now, lets set it up so the Matinee starts after a delay.
-We’ll do this using the Level Blueprint.
+Now, let's set it up so that the Sequence starts after a delay.
+We'll do this using the Level Blueprint.

-Uncheck the Play on Level Load option in the details panel.
+Uncheck the Auto Play option in the details panel.

 Open up the Level Blueprint by clicking Blueprints > Open Level Blueprint in the Toolbar.

-Drag a wire from Matinee Actor and place a Play node.
+Drag a wire from MySequence and place a Play (Sequence Player) node.

-Using the BeginPlay event and a Delay node, play the Matinee after 30 seconds.
+Using the BeginPlay event and a Delay node, play the Sequence after 30 seconds.